MindLyfe/MindLyfe-Platform/Architecture/Implementation/ServiceBoundariesAndCommunication.md

-# Service Boundaries and Communication Patterns
+# MindLyfe - Service Boundaries and Communication Patterns

 ## 1. Overview

-This document defines the service boundaries, interfaces, and communication patterns for the MindLyf platform.
+This document defines the service boundaries, interfaces, and communication patterns for the MindLyfe platform.
 It establishes clear contracts between services to ensure modularity, maintainability, and scalability.

 ## 2. Service Boundaries